0xProject/0x-protocol-specification/v2/coordinator-specification.md

 # Architecture

-[0x version 2.0](https://github.com/0xProject/0x-protocol-specification/blob/master/v2/v2-specification.md) introduced the concept of [0x transactions](https://github.com/0xProject/0x-protocol-specification/blob/master/v2/v2-specification.md#transactions) as a new way to interact with the [`Exchange` contract](https://github.com/0xProject/0x-protocol-specification/blob/master/v2/v2-specification.md#exchange).
+[0x version 2.0](https://github.com/0xProject/0x-protocol-specification/blob/master/v2/v2-specification.md) introduced the concept of a [0x transactions](https://github.com/0xProject/0x-protocol-specification/blob/master/v2/v2-specification.md#transactions), a new way to interact with the [`Exchange` contract](https://github.com/0xProject/0x-protocol-specification/blob/master/v2/v2-specification.md#exchange).
 0x transactions allow external accounts or contracts to execute Exchange methods in the context of the transaction signer, which makes it possible to add custom logic to the execution of trades or cancels.

 The coordinator model makes heavy use of this concept in order to add an additional layer of verification to `Exchange` contract interactions.
 An order may specify a single coordinator's address that is responsible for approving any fills of the order.
 The coordinator can set custom rules that may be used to prevent trade collisions, enable free and instant cancels, or add time delays to filling order.